Mindfulness

 • As your awareness grows, old redundant, self-defeating thought habits will start to fall apart by themselves – you will have insightful “aha” moments.

-• Being persistent with your practice is naturally important to develop skill.
+• Being persistent with your practice is naturally important to develop any skill.
+Persistence is vitally important for Mindfulness.

-• The practice of Mindfulness can become the foundation for unlocking our greater potential in many diverse areas of our lives.
+• The practice of Mindfulness can become the foundation for unlocking your greater potential in all areas of your life.

 COUPLE